VaibhavChemboli116/4Class-LungDiseaseClassification/README.md

 Accurate and efficient classification of medical images holds promise for improving disease diagnosis and treatment outcomes.

-Feel free to explore the code and contribute to this research project.
+Feel free to refer this [Research Paper](https://ieeexplore.ieee.org/document/10134132).
 If you have suggestions or improvements, please open an issue or submit a pull request.

 Happy exploring and coding! 🚀